 - The driver's license numbers and addresses of all of the drivers.

 - The full names and addresses of any passengers in any of the vehicles.

 - The full names and addresses of any pedestrians or other parties involved.

 - The full name, address, and phone number of any witnesses to the accident.

-- Did any person involved in the accident report any personal injury shortly after the accident?
+- Did any person involved in the accident report any personal injuries shortly after the auto accident?